 1) The hospitality industry

-According to Litmus, a platform that creates and tests emails, ‘When looking for the perfect hotel, travellers say price and reviews matter the most.’
+According to Litmus, a platform that creates and tests emails, “When looking for the perfect hotel, travelers say price and reviews matter the most.”

-So, what’s a hotel booking site to do when a client has browsed through their online listings but hasn’t made a booking?
-Well, one way to land a booking is to send price and reviews directly to the client’s inbox.
+So, what’s a hotel booking site (or any hospitality brand) to do when a customer has browsed through their online listings but hasn’t made a booking?
+Well, one way to land a booking is to send price and reviews directly to the customer’s inbox.

 Airbnb, an online hospitality service that markets short-term private lodging around the world, does just that.
 They have designed a fast-acting trigger campaign to re-engage users who showed signs of interest in booking a homestay or rental home but never pulled the trigger.